Gromov-Witten invariants in complex and Morava-local $K$-theories: Counting theories

 The ring structure on cohomology, and its action on the homology theories is defined in the same way as for the Borel equivariant theories using the continuity of cohomology.
 The functoriality of cohomology is easy to establish.
 For homology (or locally finite homology, analogously), we proceed as follows: we first identify

-The work of Atiyah and Singer \cite{Atiyah} identifies every element of the right hand side with the symbol of a \emph{$G$-equivariant transversally elliptic} operator on $\cT$, relative those on the complement of $Z$.
+The work of Atiyah and Singer \cite{Atiyah}, cf. the discussion after \cite[Theorem 2.6]{Atiyah} and remembering Remark \ref{rem:conical_subset}, identifies every element of the right hand side with the symbol of a \emph{$G$-equivariant transversally elliptic} operator on $\cT$, relative those on the complement of $Z$.
 This point of view will be essential in the following discussion, because the notion of \emph{$G$-equivariant elliptic operator}, which is usually used to construct pushforwards in equivariant $K$-theory, is not relevant to our context, since it corresponds to $ K_{G,c}(\cT|Z^{ T \cT}) $.

 Continuing with our discussion of the functoriality of homology, consider the embedding $G \to G \times G'$ given by the graph of the homomorphism $G \to G'$.
 We choose a complex $G'$ representation $W'$, and a lift of the graph of the map $\cT \to \cT'$ to a $G \times G'$ equivariant embedding